 Jesus talks about John the Baptist

-18 Then some disciples of John the Baptist went to visit him in prison.
+18 Then some disciples of John the Baptist went to visit John in prison.
 They told him about all the things that Jesus was doing.
 So John chose two of them to go to the Lord Jesus for him.
 19 He said to them, ‘I want you to ask Jesus, “Are you the special person that God is sending to us?
-If not, should we still look for someone else?” ’
+If not, should we look for someone else?” ’

 20 So the two men came to Jesus.
 They said to him, ‘John the Baptist has sent us to you.
 He wants us to ask you, “Are you the special person that God has promised to send to us?
-If not, should we still look for someone else?” ’
+If not, should we look for someone else?” ’

 “Listen!
 I will send someone to go in front of you.